vectorclass/manual/README.md

 To re-build the manual:
 The pdf manual is built from the .tex files, using MiKTeX and Texmaker.
-Run PDFLaTeX twice to fix forward references.
+Run LuaLaTeX twice to fix forward references.